About

 What is the relationship between the Seattle Park District and the City of Seattle?

 The City of Seattle and the Seattle Park District are separate local governments with the same boundaries.
 The City of Seattle has approved an interlocal agreement with the Park District that describes how the Seattle Parks and Recreation Department will provide services with Park District funds.
 One hundred percent of the District's funds will be used to pay the City for park and recreation services.
-Approval of the interlocal agreement by the Seattle Park District Board (the Seattle City Council acting in an ex-officio capacity) is expected at the Board's first meeting.

 Park and recreation land, facilities, and equipment preserved and maintained with Park District funds are and will remain the property of the City of Seattle.
 Any new or replacement land, facilities, and equipment created or developed with Park District funds will become the property of the City of Seattle.